Super-powered continuous delivery with Git

 Glad you asked!
 I'll go through it quickly here at a high level since other articles on this site dive deeper into each phase.

 - Create a branch for the issue you're about to work on.
-Include the JIRA issue key in the branch's name so it's clear what the branch is for.
-And if you're using other Atlassian tools like Bitbucket or Bamboo, they'll pick up on that issue key and create links between the issue, your branch, all your commits, your builds, your pull requests, and your deploys related to that issue.
+Include the Jira issue key in the branch's name so it's clear what the branch is for.
+If you're using Atlassian tools like Bitbucket and Bitbucket pipelines, they'll pick up on that issue key and create links between the issue, your branch, all your commits, your builds, your pull requests, and your deploys related to that issue.
 In other words, issue keys are magic.

 - Make your changes on the branch.
 You're off in your own little world here, so go nuts.
 Try new things.
 Break stuff.
 It doesn't matter, because you'll also...

 - Put your branch under CI.
-(Bamboo does this for you automatically, btw.)
 It's up to you and your team to decide whether to run specialized tests like load tests or end-to-end UI-based tests here, and whether to automatically trigger a test run each time you push changes to your branch.
-Atlassian's teams generally run unit- and integration-level tests on development branches, and let the developer choose how often to run them in order to conserve build resources and make sure the queue isn't unnecessarily clogged.
+Atlassian's teams generally run unit and integration-level tests on development branches.

-- Update your branch with the latest from master frequently.
+- Update your branch with the latest from the main branch frequently.
 You can use rebase or branch-commit to accomplish this.
-Totally up to you.
+It’s totally up to you.
 (But remember not to rebase a branch that you share with other devs – this will make them grumpy.)
-Either way, you'll discover integration conflicts before you merge up, which in turn helps keep master clean.
+Either way, you'll discover integration conflicts before you merge, which in turn helps keep the main branch clean.

 - Create a pull request when you're ready to merge up.
 This means the implementation is completed, you've pulled in changes from your teammates and resolved any resulting conflicts, and all tests against your branch are passing.

-- Merge up, and deploy at will.
-Some teams prefer to automatically ship each change as soon as it's merged to master and all the tests pass there – the continuous deployment model.
-Other teams prefer to make a human decision about which changes to ship, and when.
+- Merge and deploy at will.
+Some teams prefer to automatically ship each change as soon as it's merged to the main branch and all the tests pass there – the continuous deployment model.
+Other teams prefer to make a human decision about which changes to ship and when.
 It's up to you and your team.